mat-0/uk.thechels.cod/_pages/flood-warnings.md

 This message will be updated by 19:00 22 December 2025 or as the situation changes.

-- Warning no longer in force: Severn estuary from Gloucester to Sharpness
-- There is no longer a threat of flooding, though standing water and debris may still remain.
-Tidal conditions are expected to improve and no flooding is expected.
-We will continue to monitor the situation and will issue further alerts or warnings if necessary.
-Continue to take care on waterside roads and footpaths and don't put yourself in unnecessary danger.
-Never drive through flood water,  just 30cm of fast flowing water is enough to move your car.

 - Flood alert: River Severn in Worcestershire
 - River levels are falling but remain high, therefore the risk of flooding continues on 22 December and over the next few days.
 Flooding may affect low lying land & roads adjacent to the river from Highley to Tewkesbury; including Dog Lane Bewdley, Stourport, Diglis & Hylton Road towpath.
 Flooded drains affect the racecourse & Worcester CCG.
 PLP should be installed.
 New St Gate closed at Upton upon Severn.
 Predicted peaks:- Bewdley peaked at 3.02m 21/12, Worcester peaked at 4.14 20/12, Diglis peaked at 3.91m 20/12, Kempsey Yacht Club peaked 6.03m on 21/12, Saxons Lode peaked at 4.68 21/12.
 We are closely monitoring the situation.
 Take care and avoid walking, cycling or driving through flood water .
 This message will be updated by 10:00AM on 23 December 2025 or as the situation changes.